joann-lee/win-onboarding/README.md

 # OOBE, SCOOBE, Nth LOGON PROTOTYPE
 by nina navazio

-This is not production code!!1!!!! this is HTML, CSS, and JS.
+This is not production code! this is HTML, CSS, and JS.
 But when you full-screen the browser page, it does look like production code :)

 This uses the real Lottie animations that are in prod.